 The Diablo series and the majority of its clones tend to be like this in the end game.
 Bosses and major loot caches will often release a screen-filling fountain of gold and enchanted gear- from which players will pick the one or two very best pieces and leave the rest lying on the floor.
 At early levels, however, the player will want to keep anything that's better than the standard vendor gear.
 For a game where the whole point is to constantly upgrade your equipment, the progression is fairly even.

-High Rate Private Servers of any given MMORPG are more often then not Monty Hauls meant to fuel a player's armory with the weapon needed to fight big bosses and most of all each other.
+High Rate Private Servers of any given MMORPG are more often than not Monty Hauls meant to fuel a player's armory with the weapon needed to fight big bosses and most of all each other.

 A lot of user-created modules or modifications for The Elder Scrolls and Neverwinter Nights are simple dispensers of XP and loot.
 Many of them who have actual plot can also fall into this due to being made by non-professionals.